rubyfu/RubyFu/module_0x4__web_kungfu/databases.md

 - Using the ActiveRecord library, available as the activerecord gem.
 - Using the ActiveRecord adapter namely *mysql*
 - Establishing a connection to the database *rubyfu_db*
-- Creating a class called *RubyfuDB* following the conventions mentioned above
+- Creating a class called *Attackers* following the conventions mentioned above (attacker)

 ```ruby
 Attackers.create(:name => 'Anonymous',    :ip => "192.168.0.7")
 Attackers.create(:name => 'LulzSec',      :ip => "192.168.0.14")
 Attackers.create(:name => 'Lizard Squad', :ip => "192.168.0.253")
 ```
+You will observe ActiveRecord examines the database tables themselves to find out which columns are available.
+This is how we were able to use accessor methods for participant.name without explicitly defining them: we defined them in the database, and ActiveRecord picked them up.

+If you want to delete an item from the database, you can use the destroy (Deletes the record in the database) method of ActiveRecord::Base: